Type VIII secretion system: Secretion mechanisms

 The secretion of the assembled units requires energy.
 Energy within a bacterial cell is typically supplied by ATP or GTP, proton motive force, or other membrane potentials.
 However, with type VIII secretions systems, it is unlikely that energy is derived from one of these typical methods due to its location on the outer membrane of gram-negative bacteria.
-The CsgG protein complex is the channel used to allow the assembled CsgA, CsgB, and CsgF subunits to move through the membrane to the outside of the cell where they remain in close proximity to the CsgG protein.
+The CsgG protein complex is the channel used to allow the assembled CsgA, CsgB, and CsgF subunits to move through the membrane to the outside of the cell where they remain near the CsgG protein.
 It is thought that the energy released from the subunits folding and unfolding as well as the potential from the movement of the subunits across the membrane gives the necessary energy for secretion.
 While the type VIII secretion pathway is most desirable, some bacterial species may use the functional amyloid pathway, or Fap, to form a biofilm so it can attach to surfaces.